North Sydney Oval

-North Sydney Oval is a multi-use sporting facility in North Sydney, New South Wales, Australia, owned and operated by North Sydney Council.
+North Sydney Oval (also referred to as Bear Park by North Sydney Bears fans) is a multi-use sporting facility in Miller Street, North Sydney, Australia, owned and operated by North Sydney Council.
 First used as a cricket ground in 1867, it is also used for Australian rules football, rugby league, rugby union and soccer.

 History

 Development

 The first cricket pitch was laid on 6 December 1867, making it one of the oldest cricket grounds in Australia.
 A simple pavilion overlooking the cricket ground was the first structure at the oval, built in 1879 and replaced in 1909.
 This was replaced by another pavilion which in turn was replaced by what is now the Duncan Thompson Stand in 1929.

 The venue was renovated in 1931 due to complaints that the surface was 'like concrete' and that the ground was liable to cause serious injury to players.
 Nonetheless, as late as the 1980s, the ground was sometimes referred to as "Concrete Park".
-In 1935, the timber fence was replaced by a high brick wall and concrete terrace seating 1,200 people was built.
+In 1935, the timber fence was replaced by a high brick wall, and a concrete terrace seating 1,200 people was built.

 Major renovations were undertaken in the 1980s.
 The old grandstand was named after North Sydney Bears player Duncan Thompson.
 New stands were built and named after cricketers Bill O'Reilly, Charlie Macartney and Mollie Dive.
 In 1983, the venerable Bob Stand was moved to North Sydney Oval from the Sydney Cricket Ground.
 The hill became known as the Doug Walters Stand.
 Drainage and irrigation systems were installed and the pitch was re-laid in 1989.

 In 1992, the oval won a Sydney Cricket Association award for "Ground of the Year".

 North Sydney Oval first trialed the technology in 1998, when cricket wicket technology was in its early stages.
-Since then, the technology has improved substantially and is used by many premier sporting stadiums including Sydney Showground Stadium, Adelaide Oval and the MCG.
+Since then, the technology has improved substantially and is used by many premier sporting stadiums, including Sydney Showground Stadium, Adelaide Oval and the Melbourne Cricket Ground.

 In 2015 it was announced that North Sydney Oval would be receiving an upgrade.
-The upgrades will continue until the year 2019/2020.
+The upgrades continued every year until 2019 or 2020.